Shalini-Ganapathy/dev_quotes/readme.md

 All quotes are sourced from https://en.wikiquote.org

 #List of SD
-linus torvalds
+-linus torvalds
-martin fowler
+-martin fowler
-alan kay
+-alan kay